Jason-Oleana/speech-classification/README.md

 ## Data extraction
 The first step was loading the data into Jupyter and defining the distribution of the training and testing data.
-The train file names and labels were extracted from train.csv and the test file names were extracted from test.csv.
+The training file names and labels were extracted from train.csv and the testing file names were extracted from test.csv.
 These file names were used in order to match the correct wav files from wav.tgz.
-In this case, python_speech_features was used in order to extract custom Mel Frequency Cepstral Coefficients (MFCCs).
+In this case, python_speech_features were used in order to extract custom Mel Frequency Cepstral Coefficients (MFCCs).
 The extraction of the features and labels resulted in a training set of 94824 examples and a test set consisting of 11005 unlabeled examples.

 ## Feature engineering